 Symptoms of Anteverted Uterus

-Generally speaking, there are no such symptoms of an anteverted uterus that you would experience.
-Most of the times you would not even know that you have a forwards tilted uterus.
-But in some rare cases, where the condition is severe, the following symptoms may be experienced:
+There are no clear symptoms of an anteverted uterus.
+Chances are you won’t even know that you have an anteverted uterus.
+However, in some rare cases, where the condition is severe and the uterus is tilted way too much, you may notice the following symptoms:

 - Abdominal pain during menstrual cycles